OMES provides central services during the coronavirus pandemic

 Despite past shortcomings and criticism, OMES is joining with other agencies to cultivate a culture of teamwork, innovation and service-first mentality that Oklahoma needs.
 As an organization made up of multiple companies, OMES is an example of where state government could be moving – toward unified agencies working together to drive cohesive results, deliver elevated customer service and “Get Stuff Done.”

 Oklahomans deserve it.

 About the author

-Christa Bolain coordinates and creates original content for all OMES social media platforms, with an emphasis on written and visual communication.
+Christa Helfrey creates and manages original content for all OMES social media platforms, with an emphasis on written and visual communication.
 She assists with the research, writing, editing and distribution of OMES internal and external publications for grammar, spelling, consistency and OMES branding compliance.